spelunky-fyi/overlunky/docs/src/includes/_globals.md

 #### optional&lt;string&gt; http_get(string url)

-Send a synchronous HTTP GET request and return response as a string or nil on an error
+Send a synchronous HTTP GET request and return response as a string or nil on an error.
+Requires unsafe mode.

 ### http_get_async